Skip to content

 Tip

-1. Heavy modification is needed if you wish to remove all "signs" that IndiSpark wrote it or etc. Please note thought that under the license you are required to creidt the respective authors.
+1. Heavy modification is needed if you wish to remove all "signs" that IndiSpark wrote it or etc. Please note though that under GPL 3.0 license you are required to credit the respective authors.

-2. You can also remove certains areas of the website.
+2. You can also remove certain areas of the website.
 Please note that you will need to update your mkdocs.yml upon such changes.

 Website Deployment for Testing: